richardvanthof/creative-coding-sketchbook/typography/README.md

 - Decide size of canvas.
 - export graphic to transparent png (and ideally even svg and mp4) at print quality (300dpi).
 - Pan canvas & zoom in and out
+- Program must be extensible to add new styles in the future.
 ## Reflection
 TBD